brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

    puts it in the transmit queue).

  * *Solicited north-bound flooding* occurs when a router propagates a TIE further north-bound because it received a TIDE or TIRE packet that requested the TIE.
+   This happens in two scenarios:
+   (a) during initial database synchronization after and adjacency comes up and (b) to recover from dropped TIE messages.

 Now, to answer the original question: